Colors and Sparkles

 Maybe I don't always need to isolate the Quilt Group.
 Hmmm?

-Last week I started a New Quilt Group at Mamie George Community Center in Fort Bend County.
-I was eager to gather a different group of seniors around the quilt to share theme related stories, music, ideas and art.
+Last week I started a New Quilt Group at a nearby community center.
+I was eager to gather with a different kind of group.
 The center offers numerous classes for Seniors and I was excited to be a part of this bright, welcoming atmosphere.
 But if I call it "The Quilt Group" how do I really expect folks to understand we don't make quilts?

 What's all this stuff?

 I introduced myself casually as individuals wandered in and looked at the books, photos and props scattered on the table.
 This would be fun!
 I'm so used to dealing with the mental and physical limitations of my Alzheimer's group, this would be a treat.
 But nearly every person who entered the room asked the same question.
 "Will we be making a quilt!"
 And each time I answered, I saw disappointment.

 "Today, we'll start with a theme of Quilts!"
 I said and as I rattled on with enthusiasm, I saw their expressions change...to confusion.
 "Each week we'll have a new theme!
 I'll bring all sorts of things, instruments, art materials, props, books!
 We'll share stories about that theme.
 We can pick ideas that you all are interested in!"
 "Hmm?" faces seemed to reconsider, "But, do you think we could do some quilting?"

 A Language Barrier

 So we talked about quilting in history and why the craft was popular in different times.
 I encouraged them to think about what other things quilters did together.

 Sing, tell stories, share...
 And then I began to tell the story of how this Magic Quilt began...with children.
 But it became clear that my babble was not being absorbed.
 As it turns out, there are a number of folks who speak no English.
 But there are also a few, very kind and helpful friends who offered to interpret for them!